Reduce or Stop Shortage Claims from Amazon Vendor

 1) Change your invoicing window.
 Too early and Amazon may raise a shortage immediately, as the goods are still a day or two before they arrive.
 Too late (more common for non-electronic vendors) and the goods are received with no invoice against them.

 3) Incorrectly defined unit quantities.
 Setup invoicing and delivery units in your catalogue to accurately reflect the contents.
+Ensure that your unit case sizes are correct to what you are shipping, especially if your shortages are dramatic (eg they receive 12 units as 1 unit).

 4) Switched items.
 Amazon might think that the ASIN they have received is different from the one they requested.
 Avoid this by delivering the item exactly as ordered, and keeping your catalogue up to date.